emberjs/rfcs/text/0000-template.md

 - RFC PR: (after opening the RFC PR, update this with a link to it and update the file name)
 - Tracking: (leave this empty)

-# Simplify Schema Definiton Service methods in Ember Data
+# Simplify Schema Definition Service methods in Ember Data

 ## Summary